TERRUSS/SystemD/README.md

 ### TODO

-- open / cloose with permissions
+- open / close with permissions (two flags left: O\_TRUNC and O\_APPEND)
+- use primitives in the shell